wakecoder/vue-wordpress/README.md

 > A collection of Vue components and mixins for use with WordPress and the WP-REST API

+# Example:

+Check out the example in src/example/example.vue

+You can run the example by running npm run dev (see below)

+You can see the components used 'in the wild' at http://pixelthin.com

+You can see the example.vue app live at http://pixelthin.com/vue-wordpress

 ## Build Setup

 ``` bash